IgniteUI/help-topics/topics/10_AngularJS Directives/01_Conditional_and_Advanced_Templating_with_AngularJS.md

 ## <a id="introduction"></a>Introduction

-As Ignite UI controls use [Infragistics Templating Engine](igTemplating-Overview.html) by default to handle templating, there are a few characteristics that must be taken into account when creating Ignite UI controls in an Angular app, more specifically when doing so declaratively.
+As %%ProductName%% controls use [Infragistics Templating Engine](igTemplating-Overview.html) by default to handle templating, there are a few characteristics that must be taken into account when creating %%ProductName%% controls in an Angular app, more specifically when doing so declaratively.
 The templating engine supports both common substitution using a `${property}` notation, as well as **conditional and iterative operations** that using double curly braces (e.g. `{{condition / loop}}` ).
 The latter is however in direct conflict with Angular’s [expression](https://docs.angularjs.org/guide/expression) evaluation as it uses the same syntax for bindings and therefore would recognize such templates and attempt to parse them.
 That is usually not a desired effect as it is likely to cause exceptions due to syntax and context differences.
 Even without errors, it might change the template’s markup that is otherwise intended for evaluation at within a control’s rendering process.
 This topic provides a few alternatives for using complex templates declaratively as well as methods to customize the entire templating handling with different engines.

 ### <a id="context-and-scope"></a>Context and Scope